Develop critical thinking skills. Explore fundamental questions about reality, knowledge and morality.

 The word “philosophy” derives from the Ancient Greek words philo sophia, or “love of wisdom.”
-Philosophy seeks to advance our understanding of ourselves and of the nature of reality, mind, knowledge and morality.
+Philosophy advances our understanding of ourselves and the nature of reality, mind, knowledge and morality.
 It deals with fundamental questions about these topics, critically investigating what other disciplines, and other human activities, take for granted.

-Our courses give you the opportunity to study the writings of major western philosophers such as Plato, Aristotle, Descartes, Locke, Berkeley, Leibniz, Hume and Kant, as well as contemporary work on philosophical issues concerning topics such as logic, language, science, identity, psychology, knowledge, value, law, ethics and justice.
-You will learn to interpret and evaluate such writings and also to think critically, constructively and independently about important issues such as the relationship between the mind and brain, the ethical implications of scientific advances, the justification of moral, political and legal institutions, the relationship between knowledge and reality and the nature of the logic that structures human language and thought.
+You’ll have the opportunity to study writings of major western philosophers such as Plato, Aristotle, Descartes, Locke, Berkeley, Leibniz, Hume and Kant as well as writings of an increasingly diverse range of more recent contributors to philosophy.
+You’ll also explore contemporary work on philosophical issues related to logic, language, science, identity, psychology, knowledge, value, law, ethics and justice.
+And you’ll learn to think critically, constructively and independently about important issues in today’s world.

-- graduate programs in fields closely related to philosophy, such as computer science and political science; and
+- Graduate programs in fields closely related to philosophy, such as computer science and political science.

 Because today’s world is changing so rapidly, most students will probably have several different kinds of jobs during their working careers, including jobs we can’t even yet imagine.
 Training for specific jobs in fields in which there may be little demand after ten or twenty years will not serve your long-term interests as well as the transferable knowledge and skills you will develop through the study of philosophy.

 To give you an idea of where your degree can lead, here’s a list of job titles for some of our alumni:

 - Estate Planning and Real Estate Attorney, Southern Pines

 - Budget Officer, North Carolina Administrative Office of the Courts

 - Corporate and Private Equity Attorney, Charlotte